Q: Shut up about yourself, do you have anything interesting to show me?

 Stuff I want to learn

 Like I said, I love code.
 So here's an incomplete, unorganized list of technologies that I want to learn:

 - Vala and associated technologies (GObject, mostly)

 ...and also some technologies that I'm vaguely interested in learning:

 - PHP - basically only so I can contribute to existing projects using it.
 Otherwise I'm completely uninterested.

 ...and also some technologies that I've learned to varying degrees but want to learn more of:

-I run a server called steevie. steevie is supposed to be a traditional UNIX server, which isn't really relevant anymore - now that you can run Xorg on a laptop without swapping - but still fun.
-He has a longish history of installations, but he currently runs Debian Wheezy.
+To run my selfhosted stuff, I run a server called steevie. steevie is supposed to be a traditional UNIX server (in addition to his duties as a server server), which isn't really relevant anymore - now that you can run Xorg on a laptop without swapping - but still fun.
+He has a longish history of installations, but he currently runs Debian Jessie.